Nutrient-Rich Foods for Healthy Hair Growth- Stronger, Shinier Hair Starts Here

 1. Protein

 Hair is mostly made of keratin, a protein.
-Without enough protein in your diet, hair growth can slow, and strands may become weak.
+Without enough protein in your diet, hair growth can slow, and strands may become weak—highlighting the importance of protein for hair repair and strength.

 2. Iron